ripienaar/free-for-dev/README.md

   * https://deployhq.com/ - 1 project w/ 10 daily deployments
   * https://hub.jazz.net/ - 60 minutes of free build time / month.
   * https://styleci.io/ - Public GitHub repositories only.
+  * http://dploy.io/ - Free for 1 repository, private or public.
+Supports any service you can throw at it.

 ## Security and PKI